School of Communication Sciences and Disorders (CSD)

 MPT: Program Overview

-Located in Elborn College on the southwest corner of Western’s campus, the School of Physical Therapy offers personal attention through low student-to-faculty ratios.
+Moving into a new, state-of-the-art building on Western’s campus, the School of Physical Therapy offers personal attention through low student-to-faculty ratios.
 Classroom and research areas are modern and spacious.
-We have 22 full‑time faculty members, and are proud to have 10 clinicians who teach full and/or sections of courses.
+We have 25 full‑time faculty members and are proud to have clinicians who teach courses as well.

 There are more than 110 clinical facilities within Southwestern Ontario that offer a broad spectrum of clinical placement experiences for MPT students.